speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 ### Variable Capture and Reuse: Testing Dataflow

-The most powerful FileCheck feature is **variable capture**—capturing part of the output and referencing it later.
+The most powerful FileCheck feature is **variable capture**, capturing part of the output and referencing it later.

 ```mlir
 // CHECK: %[[VAR:.*]] = arith.constant 8